Tutorial @ EuroPython 2026. July 13, 2026. Kraków, Poland.

 x 10 <= ? ( Continue in loop while x is less than or equal to 10. )

-x . nl ( Print current value of x on its own line. )
+x . nl ( Print the current value of x. )

 loop

-Modify the OPERATION dictionary in forth/chiqui_forth.py so that the compiler supports the do, ?, and loop words as detailed in the next table:
+Modify the OPERATIONS mapping dictionary in your chiqui_forth.py script so that the compiler supports the do, ?, and loop words by translating them to their corresponding WebAssembly structured control flow expressions as detailed below:

 |---|---|